 Business Lessons from Strongest Deliveryman

-It’s the classic story of everyman vs. the big and greedy conglomerate; the underdogs taking on a corporate giant.
-Despite the differences and the bad blood, the characters in this business Korean drama banded together.
-They put aside their issues when they realized their livelihood would be in peril once the big player bought everyone out.
+It’s the classic story of the everyman vs. the big and greedy conglomerate; the underdogs taking on a corporate giant.
+Despite the differences and the bad blood, the characters in this business Korean drama put aside their issues when they realize their livelihood would be in peril once the big player bought everyone out.

 This K-drama also showed that in business, being big and flashy doesn’t always mean sales.
 Some customers stick to the basics, the original, and the traditional.
-They go where they can feel the love and sincerity and where they’re treated like part of the family.
+They go where they can feel love and sincerity.

 📺 Best Chicken